 Doxycycline has been shown to depress plasma prothrombin activity.
-Patients who are on anticoagulant therapy may require downward adjustment of their anticoagulant dosage.
+If doxycycline is administered in combination with anticoagulants, coagulation parameters should be monitored and, if necessary those patients who are on anticoagulant therapy may require downward adjustment of their anticoagulant dosage.